Documentation

 1. Create an account

 Sign up at https://app.agentkeys.io and create a workspace.
-You'll get a workspace API key automatically.
+You'll get a workspace API key automatically (starts with ak_ws_).

 2. Add a credential